NaoiseGaffney/BookRepository/README.md

 ##### 'config.py'

 'config.py' loads the variables from the '.env' file.
-The secret key is loaded for use by the itdangerous library and sessions.
+The secret key is loaded for use by the itsdangerous library and sessions.
 The Book Repository URI to MongoDB Atlas is next (user, password, and database name).
-Flask-User settings configuring the features to enable, and the mail parameters (GMail) for registration confirmation and password reset.
+Flask-User settings configuring the features to enable, and the mail parameters (Gmail) for registration confirmation and password reset.
 Flask Session settings to enable strong protection and use of HTTPS only, as well as setting the timeout for the "Remember Me" function.
 Please note that there might still be a vulnerability in this that may be remedied by using Flask-Paranoid (future feature).

 <details><summary>Please click to expand: 'config.py'</summary>